seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/07/README.md

 - My session was skipped today. - 2025, Saturday, March 8th to 2025, Saturday, May 10th
 - On Capitalist Earth today, I did collection, and some upgrades for a while, before leaving for the Moon.
 An ad glitched the game out during this time. - 2025, Saturday, May 17th
 - On Capitalist Earth today, I did collection, and some upgrades for a while, before leaving for the Moon.
 I needed to do a reset on Earth, but I didn't have the time. - 2025, Saturday, May 24th

-</details>

 - On Capitalist Earth today, I did collection, and some upgrades for a while, before deciding to do an angel claim.
 It took a while to make it back up to where I was.
 Afterwards, I left for the moon. - 2025, Saturday, May 31st

+</details>

+- My session was skipped today. - 2025, Saturday, June 7th

 </details>